cotiviti/smile-dh-helm-charts/docs/guide/smilecdr/tls-encryption.md

 * ELB Security policy is set to a secure default that supports TLSv1.3 (`ELBSecurityPolicy-TLS13-1-2-FIPS-2023-04`)
 * TLS encryption from the ALB to the Smile CDR pods using `cluster-signed` certificate.
 * AWS ALB Health Probes configured to use HTTPS
+* Smile CDR module endpoints configured as follows:
+   * `tls_debug_disable_sni_check` set to true.

+>**Note:** In order for the HTTPS healthchecks to work when using the AWS ALB, the disable sni check option must be set.
+Currently, this will result in a warning in the Smile CDR console suggesting to disable the option.
+This is unavoidble at this time.

 These defaults may be updated via your Helm Values file.
 See the [Advanced Configuration](#advanced-configuration) below.